-- (1) Every tier 1, 2, and 3 local authority must monitor, quarterly, the following in relation to each urban environment in their region or district: - (a) the demand for dwellings - (b) the supply of dwellings - (c) prices of, and rents for, dwellings - (d) housing affordability - (e) the proportion of housing development capacity that has been realised: - (i) in previously urbanised areas (such as through infill housing or redevelopment); and - (ii) in previously undeveloped (ie, greenfield) areas - (f) available data on business land. - (2) In relation to tier 1 urban environments, tier 1 local authority must monitor the proportion of development capacity that has been regulated in clause 3.37(1) (ie, each zone with development outloomes that are monitored). - (3) Every tier 1, 2, and 3 local authority must publish the lesults of its monitoring at least annually. - (4) The monitoring required by this clause must make to the relevant urban environments, but may apply more widely (such as for example, where the relevant data is available only on a region or district-wide basis) - (5) If more than one tier 1 of tier 2 ocal authority has jurisdiction over a tier 1 or tier 2 urban environment, those local authorities are jointly responsible for doing the monitoring required by this subpart.
+- (1) Every tier 1, 2, and 3 local authority must monitor, quarterly, the following in relation to each urban environment in their region or district: - (a) the demand for dwellings - (b) the supply of dwellings - (c) prices of, and rents for, dwellings - (d) housing affordability - (e) the proportion of housing development capacity that has been realised: - (i) in previously urbanised areas (such as through infill housing or redevelopment); and - (ii) in previously undeveloped (ie, greenfield) areas - (f) available data on business land. - (2) In relation to tier 1 urban environments, tier 1 local authorities must monitor the proportion of development capacity that has been realised in each zone identified in clause 3.37(1) (ie, each zone with development outcomes that are monitored). - (3) Every tier 1, 2, and 3 local authority must publish the results of its monitoring at least annually. - (4) The monitoring required by this clause must relate to the relevant urban environments, but may apply more widely (such as, for example, where the relevant data is available only on a region or district-wide basis). - (5) If more than one tier 1 or tier 2 local authority has jurisdiction over a tier 1 or tier 2 urban environment, those local authorities are jointly responsible for doing the monitoring required by this subpart.

-3.10 Assessing domand and development capacity
+3.10 Assessing demand and development capacity